andrey-pr/OpenBafangTool/README.md

 ### 1.0.1

 - Published project in Beta
-- Added Simplified Mode for beginners
+- Added simplified Mode for beginners

 ### 1.0.0